US imposes sanctions on four Ukrainians over Russia links | DW | 20.01.2022

 "If any assembled Russian units move across the Ukrainian border, that is an invasion," he said, hoping to clear up confusion after seeming to suggest on Wednesday that a "minor" attack could lead to a milder NATO response.

-The two lawmakers, Taras Kozak and Oleh Voloshyn, are both from the political party headed by Victor Medvedchuk.
+The two lawmakers, Taras Kozak and Oleh Voloshyn, are both from the political party headed by Viktor Medvedchuk.

 Medvedchuk is believed to be aligned with Moscow and is already on the US blacklist "for his role in undermining Ukrainian sovereignty in 2014."